-In November 2022, the Company's Board of Directors authorized a share repurchase program for up to an aggregate amount of \$100.0 million of the Company's outstanding shares of Class A Common Stock over an 18-month period in open market, accelerated share repurchase ("ASR") or privately negotiated transactions, each as permitted under applicable rules and regulations, any of which may use pre-arranged trading plans that are designed to meet the requirements of Rule 10b5-1 of the Exchange Act.
+In November 2022, the Company's Board of Directors authorized a share repurchase program for up to an aggregate amount of \$100.0 million of the Company's outstanding shares of Class A Common Stock over an 18-month period in open market, ASR or privately negotiated transactions, each as permitted under applicable rules and regulations, any of which may use pre-arranged trading plans that are designed to meet the requirements of Rule 10b5-1 of the Exchange Act.

-The Company paid \$8.1 million to repurchase 449,432 shares of its Class A Common Stock through open market transactions during fiscal year 2023, which it subsequently retired.
-On September 5, 2023, the Company used the remaining availability under the share repurchase program for an ASR and paid approximately \$91.9 million to receive an initial delivery of 4,131,551 shares of its Class A Common Stock in accordance with an ASR agreement with a third-party financial institution.
+The Company paid \$8.1 million to repurchase 449,432 shares of its Class A Common Stock through open market transactions during the three months ended September 2023, which it subsequently retired.
+In September 2023, the Company used the remaining availability under the share repurchase program for an ASR and paid approximately \$91.9 million to receive an initial delivery of 4,131,551 shares of its Class A Common Stock in accordance with an ASR agreement with a third-party financial institution.
 The final settlement occurred on January 12, 2024, at which time, the Company received 534,499 additional shares calculated using a volume-weighted average price over the term of the ASR agreement.
-In connection with the settlement, the Company reduced the par value from common stock and \$1.8 million from additional paid-in capital calculated using an average share price, with an offset of \$1.8 million to accumulated deficit on the condensed consolidated statements of stockholders' equity.